Book unfolded and folded to fit in case

 Baylor University Crouch Library, Artist Book Collection

 Otis College of Art and Design Artist Book Collection

 SUNY Weschester Artist Book Collection

-Jasper's 72 Triangles is an artist book inspired by the recent "Number" reliefs by Jasper Johns.
+Jasper's 72 Triangles is an artist book inspired by the "Number" reliefs by Jasper Johns.

-Starting with the concept of a single number in a discrete area, in this case a double-sided triangle, and then connecting 36 double-sided triangles together, the book-painting becomes dynamic by folding into many different configurations of triangles for display.
+Starting with the concept of a single number in a discrete area, in this case a double-faced triangle, and then connecting 36 double-faced triangles together, the book becomes dynamic by folding it into many different configurations of triangles for display.